yereverluvinunclebert/transparent-Cairo-VB6/README.md

 A double-click on each image will cause a msgbox to appear with the clicked-control named so it will become clear which transparent area corresponds to which control.

-1. The CAIRO.DLL used is still a 32bit DLL and so converting from RichClient to this new Cairo implementation will not help much with a 64bit implementation.
+The CAIRO.DLL used is still a 32bit DLL and so converting from RichClient to this new Cairo implementation will not help much with a 64bit implementation.
 The code to the Cairo wrapper is available though and in time should be compileable to a 64bit version using TwinBasic.

+Status:

+BASIC.
+Puts an image on screen using GDI+ with a right click menu on an invisible VB6 form, not much else.
+Currently building an image class that will encapsulate the properties of an image, allowing multiple images to be placed on the form.
+'